jasonhand/twitch/ep05/README.md

-# Intro to git and GitHub
+# Intro to Version and Source Control with git and GitHub

 This recording will go through the basics of creating a brand new repository on Github.
 We will go through two scenarios.